Other major reasons to serve this airport

 - New Air Cargo Center to open in 2016:

 - 20,000 m² handling space; 6,000 m² office space.

 - The HAM freight market has far too little capacity with no full freighter operation.
 Demand exceeds supply by far.

 - Hamburg Airport is THE airport for northern Germany.

-- It is located just 8 kilometers north of the city center.
+- It is located just eight kilometres north of the city center.